-Whether you’re looking for some songs for your next campfire singalong, or you just want to find some fun new songs to learn to help you with chord changes, we’ve made what we think is the definitive list of fun songs to play on guitar.
+Whether you’re looking for some songs for an open mic night, your next campfire singalong, or, you just want to find some fun new songs practice your skills, we’ve put together what we think is the definitive list of fun songs to play on guitar.

-From rock to blues to country, we’ve got something here for everyone!
+From rock and blues to country, and everything in between, we’ve got something here for everyone!

 - Day Tripper by The Beatles